Julius Knipl, Real Estate Photographer

-Julius Knipl, Real Estate Photographer is a weekly comic strip written and drawn by Ben Katchor since 1988.
-It is published in The Jewish Daily Forward and various alternative weekly newspapers.
+Julius Knipl, Real Estate Photographer was a weekly comic strip written and drawn by Ben Katchor from 1988 to 1998.
+It was first published in The New York Press and subsequently self-syndicated to various alternative weekly newspapers including The Washington DC City Paper, Chicago NewCity, Philadelphia City Paper, San Francisco Weekly, The Forward (English-language), The Village Voice and others.

-Katchor embodies his love of the fading small-business community of New York City in the title character, a small businessman who wanders the streets taking pictures and being sidetracked into surreal escapades.
+Katchor embodies his love of the fading small-business community in an imaginary East Coast city in the title character, a small businessman who wanders the streets taking pictures and being sidetracked into surreal escapades.
 Strips often depict Knipl's chance encounters with obscure, marginal businesses (e.g. a company that distributes newspaper weights to newsstands), eccentric hobbyists, and enigmatic details of the urban landscape.
 There is rarely continuity between the strips, and Knipl is the only recurring character.

 A collection of Julius Knipl strips was published in 1991 by Penguin Books (as a RAW One-Shot) as Cheap Novelties: The Pleasures of Urban Decay.
 Another collection was published in 1996 by Little, Brown and Company under the title Julius Knipl, Real Estate Photographer: Stories.
 Pantheon Books published a third volume of strips, The Beauty Supply District, in 2000.
 Each book includes one long story in addition to the self-contained weekly strips.
 Translated collections of the strip in French and Japanese have also been released.

 NPR's Weekend Edition Saturday ran audio versions of several Julius Knipl stories in 1995 and 1996, narrated by Katchor and starring Jerry Stiller in the title role.

 The word knipl means roughly "nest egg" or housewife hidden savings in Yiddish.